vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Serialization/Serializing A Field 1.md

 The property must have a `set` accessor, and cannot be `static`.
 :::

+#### Reasons to avoid serializing backing fields
-The field will be serialized as `<PropertyName>k__BackingField`, which adds complexity when renaming fields or creating editor extensions.
-Manually serializing a backing field is generally more desirable.
+- The field will be serialized as `<PropertyName>k__BackingField` which adds complexity in editor extensions.
+- Refactoring auto-properties into properties and fields occurs quite often, requiring the attribute be moved, and [`FormerlySerializedAs`](https://docs.unity3d.com/ScriptReference/Serialization.FormerlySerializedAsAttribute.html) targeting the annoying name.
+- Certain cases can be appear ambiguous when multiple Attributes are targeting the backing field or property which one is being targeted.

 ---